vakhov/lua-profiler/README.md

-# lua-profiler

-## Vignette
+# Vignette

 **Title**:
 lua-profiler

 **Version**:
-1.0
+1.1

 **Description**:
 Code profiling for Lua based code;
 The output is a report file (text) and optionally to a console or other logger.

 The initial reason for this project was to reduce  misinterpretations of code profiling caused by the lengthy measurement time of the 'ProFi' profiler v1.3;
 and then to remove the self-profiler functions from the output report.

-I would like note that the profiler code has been substantially rewritten to remove dependence to the OO class definition, and repetitions in code;
+The profiler code has been substantially rewritten to remove dependence to the 'OO' class definitions, and repetitions in code;
-thus this profiler has a smaller code footprint and substantially reduced execution time up to 900% faster.
+thus this profiler has a smaller code footprint and reduced execution time up to ~900% faster.

 The second purpose was to allow slight customisation of the output report, which I have parametrised the output report and rewritten.

 Caveats: I didn't include an 'inspection' function that ProFi had, also the RAM output is gone.
 Please configure the profiler output in top of the code, particularly the location of the profiler source file (if not in the 'main' root source directory).